 Crocodile stitch crochet was in the trend since early last year.
 Ever since I discovered the beauty of the shell/scale look pattern, I have been wanted to try it out.
-Glad that I finally design and crochet the crocodile stitch into a small drawstring purse, great for an weekend out and tea time with friends.
+Glad that I finally design and crochet the crocodile stitch into a small drawstring purse, great for a weekend out and tea time with friends.

-Crocodile stitch has an easily distinguishable 3D reptile scale look which is formed by 2 row-repeat pattern.
-Due to it’s thick and warm design, crocodile stitch are great to be crochet into scarf, shawl, booties, purse and decoration, click here for more inspiration.
-It may seems a little complicated but intermediate crocheter or dedicated beginner should have it master at no time, it is sure a must-do for all crocheters.
+Crocodile stitch has an easily distinguishable 3D reptile scale look which is formed by 2 row-repeat patterns.
+Due to it’s thick and warm design, crocodile stitch is great to be crochet into scarf, shawl, booties, purse, and decoration, click here for more inspiration.
+It may seem a little complicated but intermediate crocheter or dedicated beginner should have it master at no time, it is sure a must-do for all crocheters.